You can use WD-40 for what?!

-FAIRWAY, KS (KCTV5) – It was originally designed in the 1950s for the US military to protect the outer surface of the Atlas Missile from rust and corrosion.
-Now, it can be found in most garages and cabinets around the country and it mas many more uses beyond fixing squeaky door hinges.
+FAIRWAY, KS (KCTV) -- It was originally designed in the 1950s for the US military to protect the outer surface of the Atlas Missile from rust and corrosion.
+Now, it can be found in most garages and cabinets around the country and it has many more uses beyond fixing squeaky door hinges.

 If you have wooden tools you’re trying to preserve, use a rag and rub WD-40 onto the handle.
 It can help protect the wood from moisture and from splintering, giving you a smoother surface to grip and extending the tool’s life.